marcelebbrecht/powerrouting/README.md

 * mixed networks to show interoperability of AODVPO with normal AODV routers
 * for AODVPO we have three modes: normal opration, one mode with higher (TriggerHappy) and lower (TriggerSloppy) thresholds
 * a study simulation, that iterates about sensitivity and trigger
-* a run with random recipients
+* a run with random recipients on AODV and AODVPO
+* a run with multihop setup on AODV and AODVPO
+* a run with different charge state on start on AODV and AODVPO

 Feel free to experiment with the following parameters, set through aodv.ini:
 * aodvpo.powerSensitivity - constant to manipulate the penalty of hopCount, higher values leads to higher penalties (min: 0.1, max: 10.0, default: 2.0)